-Don’t let the long, cold days slow your job search.
-Use these tips to stay focused this season.
+Don’t let the long days slow your job search.
+Use these tips to stay focused.

-Are the wintertime blues getting you down?
+Are the job search blues getting you down?
 You’re not alone.
+[TWEET]

 According to Dr. Norman E. Rosenthal, MD, a clinical professor of psychiatry for Georgetown University Medical School and a medical director at the Capital Clinical Research Associates, six percent of U.S. adults suffer from seasonal affective disorder (SAD), a type of seasonal depression that saps your energy during the fall and winter months.
 An additional 14 percent are affected by a lesser form of these seasonal mood changes.